tomjoht/learnapidoc/_docs/documenting_nonreference_content/docapis_codesamples_bestpractices.md

 ## Don't just provide reference docs

-Sometimes engineers avoid code samples because they feel the endpoint reference documentation contains all the information developers need and stands on its own.
+Sometimes engineers want to avoid including code samples in API docs because they feel the endpoint reference documentation contains all the information developers need and stands on its own.
 However, this view is often shortsighted.
 In an article on the Programmable Web called [The Six Pillars of Complete Developer Documentation](https://www.programmableweb.com/news/six-pillars-complete-developer-documentation/2011/09/12), the authors explain:

 > While a developer’s guide should walk a developer through the basic usage of an API and its functionality, it can’t cover every possible use of that API in a coherent way.
 That is where articles and tutorials come in, to teach developers tangential or specialized uses of an API, like combining it with another service, framework, or API.

 In other words, the articles and tutorials complement the reference documentation to provide more complete instruction.
 Code samples that show how to use the various endpoints to achieve a goal occupy an important space in your user guide.

-Not everyone agrees about the need for code samples.
-Developers on the product team often make the mistake of assuming that the developer audience has a skill set similar to their own, without recognizing different developer specializations.
+Additionally, even if including code samples, the level of detail and explanation is also somewhat debatable.
+Many developers assume that the developer audience has a skill set similar to their own, without recognizing different developer specializations.
+And so they will add a code sample but not give any explanation about it.
 Internal developers will often say, "If the user doesn't understand this code, he or she shouldn't be using our API."

 If you encounter this attitude, remind developers that users often have technical talent in different areas.
 For example, a user might be an expert in Java but only mildly familiar with JavaScript.
-Someone who is a database programmer will have a different skill set than someone who is a Python programmer who will have a different skillset from a front-end web development engineer, and so on.
-Given these differences and the likely possibility that you will have many novice (or unfamiliar) users, more extensive code tutorials are warranted.
+Someone who is a database programmer will have a different skill set than someone who is a Python programmer, who will have a different skillset from a front-end web development engineer, and so on.
+Given these differences and the likely possibility that you will have many novice (or unfamiliar) users, more extensive code tutorials and explanations are warranted.

 ## Focus on the why, not the what

-In any code sample, focus your explanation on the *why*, not the *what*.
+Once you have code samples in your documentation, the next question is how to document them.
+User interfaces have clear tasks &mdash; buttons to click, linear workflows, etc. But documenting code can be more of a conundrum.
+Remember this basic principle: In any code sample, focus your explanation on the *why*, not the *what*.
 Explain why you're doing what you're doing, not the detailed play-by-play of what's going on, especially when the *what* refers more to standard programming mechanics that aren't unique to your API.

 {% include random_ad2.html %}

 Here's an example of the difference:

 * **what**: "In this code, several arguments are passed to jQuery's `ajax` method.
 The response is assigned to the data argument of the callback function, which in this case is `success`."
-* **why**: "Use the `ajax` method from jQuery because it allows cross-origin resource sharing (CORS) for the weather response."
+* **why**: "Use the `ajax` method from jQuery because it allows for asynchronous responses that won't block the loading of your page.

 Developers unfamiliar with common code not related to your company (for example, the `.ajax()` method from jQuery) should consult outside sources for tutorials about that code.
 Don't write your own version of documentation for another programming language or service.
 Instead, focus on the parts of the code unique to your company.
 Let the developer rely on other sources for the rest (feel free to link to other sites).